b-langton/Sidon-Cryptosystem/README.md

 key, sidonbasis, mult_table, F_r_basis , origbasis = publicKey(y,q,F,F_r)
 ```

-All of the other outputs are helpful in decrypting an encrypted message,
+All the other outputs are helpful in decrypting an encrypted message,
 but the key (public key) is the only thing you need to send messages:

 ```